Summer Camp 2022 is Now Full

 All our counselors will undergo special training concerning the measures to be taken with COVID-19, in order to ensure the safety of all children.

-All swims take place at the General Burns Outdoor Public Pool under the supervision of city lifeguards.
+All swims take place at the General Burns Outdoor Public Pool and Mooney's Bay under the supervision of city lifeguards.
 The following City of Ottawa rules apply to all campers:

-Ages 8-10 - Campers that do not pass the facility swim test must always be accompanied in the pool by a Zen Counselor and a life jacket must be worn.
+Ages 8-10 - Campers that do not pass the swim test must always be accompanied in the water by a Zen Counselor and a life jacket must be worn.

 Ages 8-10 - Campers that successfully complete the facility swim test must always be accompanied by a Zen Counselor.

-Ages 11-15 - Campers must be accompanied by a Zen Counselor
+Ages 11-15 - No life jacket or swim test is required.
+Campers must be accompanied by a Zen Counselor

 We take summer camp safety very seriously when allergies are a concern.e allergies.
 We strive to work in partnership with a camper, his/her family and medical providers to develop a plan that provides a safe camp environment for the camper.